 Based on revenue loss calculations, the General Fund was most impacted due to the reduction of transient occupancy tax (TOT), sales tax, business license tax, services charged for parks and recreation, building and planning, and miscellaneous revenues.
 Using the revenue loss calculator provided by the Government Finance Officers Association (GFOA), staff verified that \$1,441,254 represents the extent of reduction in revenue through December 2020 and can currently be justified under revenue loss and can then be applied to government services expended after March 3, 2021.
-Due to many uncertainties about the economy and fiscal impacts of the pandemic staff is not sure how much revenue loss can be claimed if any for the next two years.
-Considering uncertainties at the Treasury and Congress level, staff recommends prioritizing the funding list in two tranches in Attachment 1.
-If there is calculated revenue loss in the next two years, then the tranche amount will be reduced, and the revenue loss category amount will be increased.

-The Treasury guidance acknowledges that "government services" is broadly defined and can include, but is not limited to:
+The Treasury guidance acknowledges that "government services" is broadly defined and can include, but are not limited to: